astrorigin/pyswisseph/docs/programmers_manual/planetary_positions/bodies/fictitious_planets.rst

 All orbital elements except epoch and equinox may have T terms, where ``T = (tjd – epoch) / 36525``

-(See, e.g., Vulcan, the second last elements set (not the ”Uranian” Vulcanus but the intramercurian hypothetical planet Vulcan).)
+(See, e.g., Vulcan, the second last elements set (not the "Uranian" Vulcanus but the intramercurian hypothetical planet Vulcan).)
 ``T * T``, ``T2``, ``T3`` are also allowed.